TeamTopologies/miro-team-topologies/README.md

 # Team Topologies web plugin for Miro

-This plugin provide you ready-to-use shapes to build ([Team Topologies](https://teamtopologies.com)).
+This plugin provides you ready to use shapes to build ([Team Topologies](https://teamtopologies.com)).

 Based on some of the ideas in the book Team Topologies by Matthew Skelton [@matthewskelton](https://github.com/matthewskelton) and Manuel Pais [@manupaisable](https://github.com/manupaisable).
 Trying to align with the templates available in [this repo](https://github.com/TeamTopologies/Team-Shape-Templates#available-team-shapes)